 A fresh, clean water source is essential for healthy summer birds.
-As summer temperatures rise, smaller natural water sources – puddles and creeks – can easily dry up.
-Adding a bird bath, fountain or pond to backyard landscaping can be a summer bird magnet.
-Moving water with drippers, misters or wigglers will help keep the water cleaner and small splashes will announce the water to birds' keen hearing.
-Multiple water sources can make a backyard even more attractive to birds, and clean baths will help keep summer birds refreshed and healthy.
-Bird baths come in many styles, sizes and designs, giving them plenty of variety to enhance any backyard.
+As summer temperatures rise, smaller natural water sources such as puddles and creeks can easily dry up.
+Adding a bird bath, fountain, or pond to backyard landscaping can be a summer bird magnet.
+Moving water with drippers, misters, or wigglers will help keep the water cleaner and small splashes will announce the water to birds' keen hearing.
+Multiple water sources can make a yard even more attractive to birds, and clean baths will help keep summer birds refreshed and healthy.
+Bird baths come in many styles, sizes, and designs, giving them plenty of variety to enhance any backyard.

-Birds need protection from harsh weather and predators in every season, and summer is no exception.
+Birds need protection from harsh weather and predators in every season, and summer is no exception with its sometimes intense thunderstorms, strong winds, and high heat.
 Both trees and shrubs are useful for sheltering birds, and planning bird-friendly landscaping with thicket areas to provide deep shade will also help shelter birds and keep them cool.
 In a yard that does not have mature landscaping, a brush pile can be a great addition, and thorny plants provide additional protection for birds.
 If hollow trees are part of the landscaping, they should be stabilized and preserved for birds to use.

 - Nesting Sites

 Summer is nesting season, and birds compete heavily for prime nesting sites.
-Offering good nesting areas in your backyard will attract bird families, and one of the best ways to do so is with appropriate bird houses.
+Offering good nesting areas in your yard will attract bird families, and one of the best ways to do so is with appropriate birdhouses.
 The houses should not only be safe, but should also have the proper dimensions, including entrance hole sizes, to help protect nesting birds from unwelcome visitors.
 Not all birds are cavity-nesters, however, and providing bird-friendly landscaping safe from predators will also create good nesting sites for other backyard birds.
-Adding nesting material to the backyard will also encourage birds to nest nearby by making it easier for them to construct their nests.
+Adding nesting material to the yard will also encourage birds to nest nearby by making it easier for them to construct their nests.

 Keeping Summer Birds Safe

 Summer may be a great season for birds, but there are many threats summer birds face.
-There are ways that backyard birders can help protect their summer birds, however, including…
+There are ways that birders can help protect their summer birds, however, including:

 - Using window clings or other deterrents to prevent bird window collisions.